DataDog/hiring-engineers/answers.md

 restart mysql Service with "service mysl restart" restart ddog agent with sudo service datadog-agent restart

-For references, copying these file locations
+For references, copying these file locations for quick access later

 * The configuration files and folders for the Agent are located in:
 * /etc/datadog-agent/datadog.yaml